Psychotria viridis | ‘Chacrona’, ‘Chacruna’ | 10g dried leaves

 Closely related to (and easily confused with) the Ecuadorian species Psychotria carthagenensis (‘Amiruca’, ‘Samiruka’), it’s possible to identify true viridis by its leaf edges, which extend all the way down to the base of the leaf stem.
 Amazingly, Amazon healers are so used to working with the plant that they’re able to recognise several different sub-varieties, apparently based on the gland placement on the backs of the leaves.
 Needless to say, we guarantee that the viridis we’re selling here has been accurately identified!

-All the botanicals and other products sold by Arkham’s Botanical are ethically and renewably sourced
+All botanicals sold by Arkham’s Botanical are freshly and ethically sourced

 We regret that we cannot sell this product to Australia, Bulgaria, Canada, France, Lithuania, Poland, Reunion, Russia, Switzerland, Ukraine or Vatican City

 This is due to international regulations.
 We recommend always checking your local laws before ordering.